 Questions arose as to when did it change, why did it change and who changed it?

 John D. Marshall ('69) discovered while preserving the Saxon Shields for posterity sake that there are two articles that show a shift and a controversial voting measure with respect to the Alma Mater.
 It appears that the school's student body was to vote in November 1964 (per the Saxon Shield dated November 5, 1964) on whether the the Alma Mater should be changed at mid-year.
-Apparently that vote was thrown out due to "inadequate voting procedures" and another was to take place as stated in the December 3, 1964 edition of the Saxon Shield.
-Following that, we have yet to find any written decision as to when the switch actually happened; but we know in fact that it did happen finally happen per the November 18, 1965 Saxon Shield.
+Apparently that vote was thrown out due to "inadequate voting procedures" and another was to take place as stated in the Saxon Shield December 3, 1964 edition.
+Following that, we have yet to find any written decision as to when the switch actually happened; but we know in fact that it did finally happen per the November 18, 1965 Saxon Shield.